 Skilled CSIRTs know that time is of the essence when dealing with an information security incident.
 Each minute that the attacker has access to your system means longer system down time, more stolen records, and more opportunity for escalation.

 Only work with providers who offer a guaranteed SLA, and make sure the SLA lines up with your expectations.

 Even if they’re qualified, a small team may be stretched thin or burnt out.
 A larger team with verifiable industry experience and certifications will help ensure that your incident is handled quickly and correctly.
 There will be less potential for errors, oversights, or extra time spent waiting for the CSIRT to finish up the last job or get some much-needed rest.

-Additionally, a deep bench of certified responders ensures that the handling of your incident will continue to be treated as a priority, despite the fluid and unexpected natures of incident response.
+Additionally, a deep bench of certified response team members ensures that the handling of your incident will continue to be treated as a priority, despite the fluid and unexpected natures of incident response.

 Will they be thorough and know where to look?

 Related to experience and team size, a CSIRT with more resources at their disposal will be more thorough.
 They will know when to keep looking to ensure your incident is fully resolved.